Unity-Technologies/UnityDataTools/UnityDataTool/README.md

 # UnityDataTool

 The UnityDataTool provides a set of commands related to Unity data files.
+The tool is invoked from the comman line like this:

+`UnityDataTool [command] [command options]`

 # Commands